Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 |  [SWIFT-Review](#swift-review)  |                    |                    |                   |                    |            |           |

 <sup>1</sup> Extracting the feature matrix in ASReview is available via an [extension](https://github.com/asreview/asreview-extension-vocab-extractor).
-<sup>2</sup> Switching to a different model in ASReview is available by exporting the data of the first model, and importing the data back into ASReview.
+<sup>2</sup> Switching to a different model in ASReview is available by exporting the data of the first model and importing the data back into ASReview.
-The software will recognize all previous labeling decisions and a new model can be trained.
+The software will recognize all previous labeling decisions, and a new model can be trained.

 :white_check_mark: Yes/Implemented;
 :x: No/Not implemented;